Rabbi Scott L. Shpeen

 Cantor Jodi M. Schechtman, D.M.

 Cantor Schechtman was ordained from the Hebrew Union College-Jewish Institute of Religion in 1988 and she brings a wealth of knowledge and experience to Congregation Beth Emeth.
 She served Temple Beth Am in Framingham, Massachusetts for 28 years.
 During that time, she brought her passion for Judaism, music and children into everything she did, from creating an 80-voice Junior Choir to transforming worship services into joyful, participatory and meaningful experiences and introducing the monthly Shabbat Unplugged Service, an all-musical worship experience with a 5-piece band.
 She plays a myriad of instruments, including guitar, piano and flute, and takes pride in staying current with what is happening within the greater Reform movement and incorporating the best of our movement's music and innovations into her services and her teaching.
 In 2010, after serving as Cantor of Temple Beth Am for 22 years, Cantor Schechtman became the sole Spiritual Leader of the temple and thus, was responsible for all life cycle events, all the pastoral counseling and all the sermons for the congregation, along with teaching the B'nei Mitzvah students, Confirmation students, Post-Confirmation students and lifelong learners, directing the volunteer choirs, leading the Shabbat morning Torah study and providing the music during services.
 In addition to her responsibilities at the temple, Cantor Schechtman is part of the senior staff of the ACC (American Conference of Cantors) serving as Director of Organizational Partnerships.
 As such, she is the face of the Reform cantorate when interacting with the URJ (Union for Reform Judaism), the CCAR (Central Conference of American Rabbis) and HUC-JIR.
 She sits on the National Board of the URJ and has played a key role in fostering greater partnerships between the ACC and these important arms of our movement.
-While in Framingham, she was a member of the NEBC (New England Board of Cantors), was the first cantor appointed to the board of JCAM (the Jewish Cemetery Association of Massachusetts), and was an active member of FICA (Framingham Interfaith Clergy Association), and she is very much looking forward to being an active member of civic and religious organizations in the Albany area.
-Cantor Schechtman and her husband, Gene Laks, both of whom originally hail from Bergen County, NJ, were married in 1988 and are delighted to be here in Albany with their (spectacular) daughter, Madison, a senior at UConn, their dog, Bon Jovi and their cat, Oliver.
+While in Framingham, she was a member of the NEBC (New England Board of Cantors), and was the first cantor appointed to the board of JCAM (Jewish Cemetery Association of Massachusetts), and was an active member of FICA (Framingham Interfaith Clergy Association).
+Cantor Schechtman and her husband, Gene Laks, both of whom originally hail from Bergen County, NJ, were married in 1988 and are delighted to be here in Albany with their daughter, Madison (the new Co-Advisor for our youth group, CBEYG), their dog, Remy, and their cat, Oliver.

 To contact Cantor Schechtman, CLICK HERE